AhmedHamdiy/AssemblyRacingGame/README.md

-# Sabek W Lahek 🏁
+# Sabek & Lahek 🏁
 Welcome to our x86 Assembly Racing Game!
 This classic-style racing game brings retro fun to your fingertips.
 Race against friends either on the same machine or through a local network connection.
 Dodge obstacles, collect power-ups, and unleash fiery attacks on your opponents as you compete for victory!